bryanthowell-tableau/tableau_tools/README.md

     # Create a data source filter that references the calculation
     ds.add_dimension_datasource_filter(calc_id, [1, ], custom_value_list=True)

-### 2.11 Modifying Table JOIN Structure in a Connection
-The way that Tableau stores the relationships between the various tables, stored procedures, and custom SQL definitions is fairly convoluted.
-It is explained in some detail here https://tableauandbehold.com/2016/06/29/defining-a-tableau-data-source-programmatically/ .

-The long and short of it is that the first / left-most table you see in the Data Connections pane in Tableau Desktop is the "main table"  which other relations connect to.
-At the current time (4.4.0+), tableau_tools can identify and modify this "main table", which allows for the vast majority of data source swapping use cases.

-You can access the main table relationship using

-`TableauDatasource.main_table_relation`

-which is a standard `ElementTree.Element object`.

-To determine the type, use:

-`TableauDatasource.main_table_relation.get('type')`

-which should return either `'table', 'stored-proc' or 'text'` (which represents Custom SQL)

-#### 2.11.1 Database Table Relations
-If the type is 'table', then unsurprisingly this relation represents a real table or view in the database.
-The actual table name in the database is stored in the 'table' attribute, with brackets around the name (regardless of the database type).

-Access it via:
-`TableauDatasource.main_table_relation.get('table')`

-Set it via:
-`TableauDatasource.main_table_relation.set('table', table_name_in_brackets)`

-Ex.

-    for ds in dses:
-        if ds.main_table_relation.get('type') == 'table':
-            if ds.main_table_relation.get('table') == '[Test Table]':
-                ds.main_table_relation.set('table','[Real Data]'

-#### 2.11.2 Custom SQL Relations
-Custom SQL relations are stored with a type of 'text' (don't ask me, I didn't come up with it).
-The text of the query is stored as the actual text value of the relation tag in the XML, which is also unusual for the Tableau XML files.

-To retrieve the Custom SQL itself, use:

-`TableauDatasource.main_table_relation.text`

-And to set it, use:

-`TableauDatasource.main_table_relation.text = new_custom_sql`

-Ex.

-    for ds in dses:
-        if ds.main_table_relation.get('type') == 'text':
-            ds.main_table_relation.text = 'SELECT * FROM my_cool_table'

-#### 2.11.3 Stored Procedure Relations
-Stored Procedures are thankfully referred to as 'stored-proc' types in the XML, so they are easy to find.
-Stored Procedures differ from the other relation types by having parameters for the input values of the Stored Procedure.
-They also can only connect to that one Stored Procedure (no JOINing of other tables or Custom SQL).
-This means that a Stored Procedure Data Source only has one relation, the `main_table_relation`.

-There are actually two ways to set Stored Procedure Parameters in Tableau -- either with Direct Value or linking them to a Tableau Parameter.
-Currently, tableau_tools allows you to set Direct Values only.

-To see the current value of a Stored Procedure Parameter, use (remember to search for the exact parameter name.
-If SQL Server or Sybase, include the @ at the beginning):
-`TableauDatasource.get_stored_proc_parameter_value_by_name(parameter_name)`

-To set the value:
-`TableauDatasource.set_stored_proc_parameter_value_by_name(parameter_name, parameter_value)`

-For time or datetime values, it is best to pass in a `datetime.date` or `datetime.datetime` variable, but you can also pass in unicode text in the exact format that Tablea's XML uses:

-datetime: '#YYYY-MM-DD HH:MM:SS#'
-date: '#YYYY-MM-DD#'

-Ex.

-    for ds in dses:
-        if ds.main_table_relation.get('type') == 'stored-proc':
-            ds.set_stored_proc_parameter_value_by_name('@StartDate', datetime.date(2018, 1, 1))
-            ds.set_stored_proc_parameter_value_by_name('@EndDate', "#2019-01-01#")

 ### 2.12 Creating a TableauDatasource from Scratch